TallyLintDAO/tallylint/backend/readme.md

 TODO list:
 now do:
 fixed, 1. query_all_neuron_wallet err.

 middle level

 1. did classify. not alphabet. maybe ref openchat.
 2. TODO critical for production: update ic-fs wihout fail. middle level complexity. need divide and conquer.
-3.
+3. How to do product time logging ? need to learn about wasm running on ic ?

 testing ic-fs :
 ic fs testing .

 1. add a fs data structure. is fs data update OK?
 2. update a fs data structure. is fs data update OK? its not diffcult to do. but just fussy

 efficentcy:
 done, https://linuxhandbook.com/sudo-without-password/
 steps in my github repo: linux_useful_scripts

 done, give vm 18 cores, for compile